-- Student performance or growth on state-administered assessments and/or district-adopted assessments not included in the state accountability measures (e.g., commercial content area assessments, Advanced Placement examinations, International Baccalaureate examinations). - •Students' progress toward graduation in the school using strong predictive indicators, including but not limited to 9th and/or 1oth grade credit accumulation and/or the percentage of students that pass 9th and/or 1oth grade subjects most commonly associated with graduation.

-•Students' performance or growth on school-or classroom-developed assessments in subjects and grade levels for which there are not available state assessments.
-Below are a few examples of indicators, goals and SLOs for administrators:
+- Student performance or growth on state-administered assessments and/or districtadopted assessments not included in the state accountability measures (e.g., commercial content area assessments, Advanced Placement examinations, International Baccalaureate examinations). - Students' progress toward graduation in the school using strong predictive indicators, including but not limited to 9th and/or 10th grade credit accumulation and/or the percentage of students that pass 9th and/or 10th grade subjects most commonly associated with graduation. - Students' performance or growth on school-or classroom-developed assessments in subjects and grade levels for which there are not available state assessments.

-Grade Level SLO 2nd Grade Among second graders who remain enrolled in school and in good attendance from September to May, 80% will make at least one year's growth in reading as measured by MAP/NWEA assessments.
-Middle School Science 78 % of students will attain proficient or higher on the science inquiry strand of the CMT in May.
+Grade level SLO 2nd Grade Among second graders who remain enrolled in school and in good attendance from September to May, 80% will make at least one year's growth in reading as measured by MAP/NWEA assessments.
+Middle School Science 78% of students will attain proficient or higher on the science inquiry strand of the CMT in May.
 High School 9th grade students will accumulate sufficient credits to be in good standing as sophomores by June.
-Central Office Administrator By June 1, 2016, the percentage of grade 3 students across the district (in all 5 elementary schools) reading at or above grade level will improve from 78 % to 85 % .
+Central Office Administrator By June 1, 2014, the percentage of grade 3 students across the district (in all 5 elementary schools) reading at or above grade level will improve from 78% to 85%.
 (Curriculum Coordinator)